-- 11.22 To assist parents every effort will be made by the School Admissions Service to explain the basis under which an infant class size appeal is to be considered.
-The legislation and regulations are extremely stringent and only allow panels hearing an infant class size appeal to uphold the appeal where the following applies: - the child would have been offered a place if the school's admissions arrangements had been properly implemented i.e. because of an error or maladministration; or - if it is established by the panel that the school's admissions arrangements did not take into account, when considering the application: - the School Admissions Code - > Part 3 of the SSFA 1998; - the decision was not one that a reasonable admissions authority would have made in the circumstances of the case. - 11.23 If an application for a school place is refused, a refusal letter is issued, which will set out the reason for refusal and the right to appeal.
+11.22 To assist parents every effort will be made by the School Admissions Service to explain the basis under which an infant class size appeal is to be considered.
+The legislation and regulations are

+- the child would have been offered a place if the school's admissions arrangements had been properly implemented i.e. because of an error or maladministration; or - if it is established by the panel that the school's admissions arrangements did not take into account, when considering the application: - the School Admissions Code - Part 3 of the SSFA 1998; - the decision was not one that a reasonable admissions authority would have made in the circumstances of the case.

+11.23 If an application for a school place is refused, a refusal letter is issued, which will set out the reason for refusal and the right to appeal.
 Parents have a right to appeal to an Independent Appeal Panel.